nulljosh/blog/_posts/2025-07-09-retired-at-twenty-five.markdown

 Yeah—retired at 25.

 Not much to explain.
 I saw a few things early.
 Took the right bets.
 Kept quiet when it counted.
-The kind of stuff you don’t talk about on LinkedIn.
+The kind of stuff you don’t talk about.

 Now I’ve got time.
 Real time.
 And freedom feels even better when you earned it quietly.